The $100K Without Burnout: Switch Modes, Reclaim Energy, and Sustain Revenue for $80K–$100K Operators

 Before you can switch modes, you need to see where your energy’s actually going.

-Track one week.
-Every task gets categorized by cognitive demand:
+Track one week and categorize every task by cognitive demand.

 A consultant at $58K/month tracked his week: